-- Never leave the battery pack in temperatures above 60°C, such as in a car parked in the sun or under direct sunlight.
-Battery life is shorter in a cold environment.
-This is due to decreased battery efficiency at low temperatures.
-Charge the batteries at temperatures between 10°C to 30°C. Lower temperatures require a longer charging time.
-While the battery is in use or being discharged, the battery pack heats up.
+- Never leave the battery pack in temperatures above 60°C, such as in a car parked in the sun or under direct sunlight. - Battery life is shorter in a cold environment.
+This is due to decreased battery efficiency at low temperatures. - Charge the batteries at temperatures between 10°C to 30°C. Lower temperatures require a longer charging time. - While the battery is in use or being discharged, the battery pack heats up.
 This is normal and is not cause for concern.

-Keep the battery pack away from all sources of heat.
-Keep the battery pack dry.
-Do not open or try to disassemble the battery pack.
-Do not expose the battery pack to any mechanical shock.
-If you are not using the computer for an extended period of time, remove the battery pack from the - If, after fully charging the battery pack, the battery power is still low, the battery pack may be reaching the end of its life and should be replaced. - You do not need to discharge the battery before recharging.
+- □ Keep the battery pack away from all sources of heat. - □ Keep the battery pack dry. - Do not open or try to disassemble the battery pack. - Do not expose the battery pack to any mechanical shock. - □ If you are not using the computer for an extended period of time, remove the battery pack from the computer to prevent damage to the battery. - □ If, after fully charging the battery pack, the battery power is still low, the battery pack may be reaching the end of its life and should be replaced. - □ You do not need to discharge the battery before recharging. - □ If you have not used the battery pack for a considerable amount of time, recharge the battery.